 The catalogue raisonné of paintings by Kay Sage was prepared under the auspices of Hollis Taggart and Mark Kelman.
-This long overdue publication will bring to fruition the meticulous work and scholarship of Stephen Robeson Miller, curator of Double Solitaire – The Surreal Works of Kay Sage and Yves Tanguy in 2011 at the Katonah Museum of Art.
-It is our objective to produce a complete, authoritative compilation of the paintings of the artist and will include provenance, exhibition history and bibliographic references.
-The projected date of publication is October 2018.
+This long overdue publication brings to fruition the meticulous work and scholarship of Stephen Robeson Miller, curator of Double Solitaire – The Surreal Works of Kay Sage and Yves Tanguy in 2011 at the Katonah Museum of Art.
+It was our objective to produce a complete, authoritative compilation of the paintings of the artist and will include provenance, exhibition history and bibliographic references.
+The book was released on October 16, 2018.